Colorado

 Shape of the state of Colorado in orange

 Colorado’s ERPO law1 went into effect on January 1, 2020.
-The law was updated in April 2023.
+The law was updated in April 2023 and again in April 2026.

 There are two types of ERPOs: temporary ERPOs and final ERPOs.
 A temporary ERPO may be issued for up to 14 days, until a subsequent hearing when both the petitioner and respondent may address the court.4 On the day the temporary ERPO petition is filed (or the next day the court is open following the day the petition is filed) a hearing is held in-person or by phone.5 In advance of a hearing on a final ERPO, the court will appoint counsel to represent the respondent at the final hearing and provide notice of the hearing date no later than one court day after the date of the ERPO petition.
 The court may schedule a hearing by telephone.6 At this hearing, the court may issue a final ERPO, which is valid for 364 days, although it may be terminated early or extended.